'REAL' PERSONAL FREEDOM

 Importantly though, the more we are able to

-place discipline in our lives and look to God’s so-called plans for us
+place discipline in our lives and look to God’s expectations and so-called plans for us

 (with his help of